Paddione/l2p/docs/design.md

 ### Comprehensive Testing Architecture

-The Learn2Play platform implements a comprehensive testing strategy with a dedicated testing directory structure that separates different types of tests and provides clear organization for maintainability and scalability.
+The Learn2Play platform implements a comprehensive testing strategy with distributed test directories that separate different types of tests and provide clear organization for maintainability and scalability.

-### Testing Directory Structure
+### Test Directory Structure

 The testing infrastructure has been successfully migrated to a co-located structure for better maintainability and developer experience.
 All tests are now located alongside their source code.